Hamburg & Lübeck – Northern Germany and the Baltic Coast

 Day 3

-Hamburg sightseeing & cruise
+Hamburg sightseeing & cruise (driver’s rest day)

-Explore the port and fish market area, the historic old town with the famous Chile House, and the districts of St. Pauli and the Reeperbahn, melting points of many diverse cultures and styles.
-Take a cruise with a difference along Hamburg’s intricate network of waterways.
+After the tour, embark on a cruise with a difference along Hamburg’s intricate network of waterways.
 From the inner Alster through the locks at the city hall out on to the River Elbe, where the waterways are lined with old trading buildings and warehouses.
 Their gothic architecture, has played a key part in Hamburg’s development.
-Explore
+Explore more of what Hamburg has to offer – from shopping to museums – there is something to suit everyone.

 Day 4

-This charming and historical city with its medieval passages and courtyards bears all the hallmarks of her Hanseatic past and fully deserves its status as a UNESCO World Heritage Site.
-Enjoy looking at the seven towers and the iconic Holsten Gate and sample some marzipan or ‘white gold’, for which Lübeck is renowned.
-An optional visit to the Niederegger Marzipan Salon for demonstration and coffee and cake is possible.
-Before returning to Hamburg, make the short drive to the chic coastal resort of Travemünde, known as Lübeck’s ‘beautiful daughter’ with its white sandy beaches and flower-bedecked promenades, overlooking the Baltic Sea.
+Meet up with a local guide in Lübeck, a charming and historical city, for a walking tour of the medieval passages and courtyards which bear all the hallmarks of her Hanseatic past and fully deserves its status as a UNESCO World Heritage Site.
+Enjoy looking at the seven towers and the iconic Holsten Gate and maybe sample some marzipan or ‘white gold’, for which Lübeck is renowned.
+An optional visit to the Niederegger Marzipan Salon for a visit of their museum and a modelling demonstration with coffee and cake is possible.
+There will be some free time for lunch and to explore further.

 Day 5